peter88213/nvhelp-de/source/writing.rst

 the sections.

 .. figure:: _images/writing04.png
-   :alt: LibreOffice Writer screenshot
+   :alt: LibreOffice Writer Screenshot

-   LibreOffice Writer screenshot: Note that the text boundaries are made visible here, which is `highly recommended
+   LibreOffice Writer Screenshot: Note that the text boundaries are made visible here, which is `highly recommended
    <preparations.html#setting-up-writer>`__.